Old Town Quarry

 – An arboriculture impact assessment by local tree experts to preserve wooded areas.

-– Assessments by local ecological consultants focusing on bats and breeding birds—including the much-loved Ravens and Peregrine Falcons.
+– Assessments by local ecological consultants focusing on bats and breeding birds—including the much-loved ravens and peregrine falcons.

 – Structural evaluations by chartered building surveyors to ensure the integrity and safety of the site's infrastructure.